 Certain information contained in this document constitutes forward-looking statements.
-All statements, other than statements of historical facts, are forward looking statements, including but not limited to statements with respect to future plans and objectives of Solaris; Solaris' exploration plans, including plans for follow-up drilling and other work, that exploration activities continue to target growth of the MRE, timing of such exploration plans, and potential results of such exploration plans; the Company's plans for the ensuing year; the timing, content, and results of the Company's upcoming MRE; the Company's intention to list on the NYSE American stock exchange and timing of such listing; use of proceeds from the Company's financings; closing of the C\$130,000 private placement with an affiliate of Zijin Mining Group Co., Ltd. ("Zijin"); closing of the portions of the Orion financing that have not closed; timing of submission of the Environmental Impact Assessment for the Warintza Project; that further funds may be required to fund future obligations and exploration plans; potential mineralization; exploration results; the availability of financial resources; capital, operating and cash flow estimates; and intentions for its Warintza Project in Ecuador.
+All statements, other than statements of historical facts, are forward looking statements, including but not limited to statements with respect to future plans and objectives of Solaris; Solaris' exploration plans, including plans for follow-up drilling and other work, that exploration activities continue to target growth of the MRE (as defined below), timing of such exploration plans, and potential results of such exploration plans; the Company's plans for the ensuing year; the timing, content, and results of the Company's upcoming MRE; the update of the Investment Protection Agreement ("IPA"); the publication of the PFS (as defined below); use of proceeds from the Company's financings; closing of the undrawn portion of the Orion (as defined below) financing; the anticipated benefits and results of the Emigration (as defined below); the benefits of the Company's management and board of directors (the "Board") changes; approval of the Environmental Impact Assessment ("EIA") for the Warintza Project (as defined below); that further funds may be required to fund future obligations and exploration plans; potential mineralization; exploration results; the availability of financial resources; capital, operating and cash flow estimates; and intentions for its Warintza Project in Ecuador.
 Forward-looking statements are often, but not always, identified by the use of words such as may, will, seek, anticipate, believe, plan, estimate, budget, schedule, forecast, project, expect, intend, or similar expressions.